 To keep your investments in line with long-term goals, consider rebalancing your investment options to combat rising inflation and interest rates.

 Inflation and Interest Rates Are on the Rise—Prepare Today The relationship between inflation and interest rates has both positive and negative side effects that investors must understand.
 Interest rates chase inflation, rising to curb higher costs and lowering to spur economic activity.
-This ebb and flow can affect your portfolio in several ways, exemplifying the need for a trusted financial partner like Arizona Bank & Trust .
+This ebb and flow can affect your portfolio in several ways, exemplifying the need for a trusted financial partner like Arizona Bank & Trust, a division of HTLF Bank .

 Manipulating interest rates can get inflation under control, but it's not an overnight process.
 You must ensure your investment strategies align with your long-term goals in this time.
-Get in touch with Arizona Bank & Trust to speak with a wealth advisor with deep industry insight to learn more about how inflation and interest rates can impact your investment portfolio.
+Get in touch with Arizona Bank & Trust, a division of HTLF Bank to speak with a wealth advisor with deep industry insight to learn more about how inflation and interest rates can impact your investment portfolio.

 Products offered through Wealth Advisory Services are not FDIC Insured, are not bank guaranteed and may lose value.